Spanish dialects and varieties: Adoption of the affricates tz and tl

-The /[ts]/ sound also occurs in European Spanish in loanwords of Basque origin (but only learned loanwords, not those inherited from Roman times), as in abertzale.
-In colloquial Castilian it may be replaced by //tʃ// or //θ//.
-In Bolivian, Paraguayan, and Coastal Peruvian Spanish, /[ts]/ also occurs in loanwords of Japanese origin.
+The /[ts]/ sound occurs in loanwords of Japanese origin, such as tsunami.
+It also occurs in European Spanish in recent loanwords of Basque origin, as in abertzale.

 Other loaned phonetics

 Spanish has a fricative /[ʃ]/ for loanwords of origins from native languages in Mexican Spanish, loanwords of French, German and English origin in Chilean Spanish, loanwords of Italian, Galician, French, German and English origin in Rioplatense Spanish and Venezuelan Spanish, Chinese loanwords in Coastal Peruvian Spanish, Japanese loanwords in Bolivian Spanish, Paraguayan Spanish, Coastal Peruvian Spanish, Basque loanwords in Castilian Spanish (but only learned loanwords, not those inherited from Roman times), and English loanwords in Puerto Rican Spanish and all dialects.